 Okay, so you know your goal score, you know your strengths and weaknesses, and you’ve gathered your materials.
 You also know how to study: content/memorization, yes, but also a focus on how to think through problems.
 It’s time to develop your specific GMAT study plan.

 If you are taking a course, follow the syllabus.
-If you’re working with a tutor, figure out the plan with your tutor.
+If you’re working with a tutor, figure out the study plan with your tutor.

 Otherwise, pick a timeframe (generally two to three weeks) and decide what weaknesses you want to improve in that timeframe.
 In general, start with your biggest weaknesses in areas that are frequently tested on the GMAT.
 If you’re not sure which areas are most frequently tested, look on the forums.
 (I’m not listing them here because they can change over time.)